Shopee Seller Fees 2026: How Much Does Shopee Take?

 Think of fees as a variable cost you can influence.
 By matching your pricing, promotions, and program choices to your product margins, you can make the fee structure work for you.

-If you’re new to the platform, Shopee Singapore offers a 3-month commission-free period for new stores starting in 2026.
-You can process up to 500 commission-free orders per month during this window—a golden opportunity to build momentum.
+If you’re new to the platform, Shopee Singapore offers a 120-day commission-free period for new stores in 2026, applied to all local Marketplace and Mall sellers.
+You pay 0% base commission for your first 120 days, a golden opportunity to build momentum.

-For these first three months, your only major platform costs are transaction fees and any optional services you join.
+For these first 120 days, your only major platform costs are transaction fees and any optional Promo Xtra service fee you join.
 This break gives you a unique chance to build sales momentum, collect customer reviews, and establish your store’s reputation without commissions impacting your early profits.

-The Coins Cashback and Free Shipping programmes are effective tools for attracting buyers, but their service fees can be costly.
+The Promo Xtra Programme is an effective tool for attracting buyers and it lowers your base commission, but its service fee can be costly.
 Whether you join should be a calculated decision based on your product margins.

 High-Margin Products: For items with healthy profit margins, like custom accessories or unique fashion pieces, the sales boost from these programmes can easily cover the costs.
 The higher conversion rate often makes the service fee a worthwhile marketing expense.